 Unlike many towns in the region, which focus of varieties of red wine, San Gimignano is famous for its Vernaccia di San Gimignano white wine.
 Pair it with traditional Tuscan cuisine served at the various excellent restaurants within the town.

-Stay In San Gimignano If You want to witness the striking towered skyline for yourself ; You want to be completely surrounded by incredibly preserved historic buildings; You are tired of all the red wine in the area and want to mix it up with some white instead.
+Stay In San Gimignano If You want to witness the striking towered skyline for yourself ; You want to be completely surrounded by incredibly preserved historic buildings; you travel without a car;

 Mid-range ($$): Relais Cappuccina This 4-star hotel is located among rolling hills, with the views of the medieval city of San Gimignano.
 It has a free private car parking, outdoor pool, a wellness centre, an indoor pool with hydromassage.